The community mindset: How building a customer community empowers partnerships

 • Community mindset: Giving your customers a place to collaborate and build valuable relationships amongst themselves before asking for something in return.

 Josh Jagdfeld, Senior Director, Alliances at the Apple security and management company Jamf has been utilizing a community mindset to source and support his co-marketing efforts.
-We spoke to Jagdfeld, about how he has tapped into his company’s 100,000+ person online community Jamf Nation to
+We spoke to Jagdfeld, about how he has tapped into his company’s 100,000+ person online community Jamf Nation.

 And while Jagdfeld’s community is much larger than most, the lessons are relevant to communities of any size.